 Can Great Dane be left alone?

-The Great Dane dogs might be left alone.
+The Great Dane dogs can be left alone.
 Though the dogs are exuberant in the presence of people they love.
-When left alone for long duration the Great Dane dogs can show signs of separation anxiety.
+When left alone for longer duration the Great Dane dogs can show signs of separation anxiety.

 Great Dane Separation Anxiety